kirpister/Exove-Feedback-App/README.md

 <br/>

-<h2>Set up </h2>
+<h2>Set up</h2>

-1. Project need to set up all module from the begining:
+1. Project needs to set up all modules from the beginning:

 ```
-npm run install:ALl
+npm run install:All
 ```

 2. Run Front-End independently